-The Right to Information (RTI) is the Queensland Government's approach to giving the community greater access to information.
-The Queensland Government has made a commitment to provide access to information held by the government, unless on balance it is contrary to the public interest to provide that information.
+Right to Information is the Queensland Government's approach to giving the community greater access to information.
+We are committed to provide access to information held by the government, unless on balance it is contrary to the public interest to provide that information.

-Before making an RTI request, you should check to see if the information is already available.
-The disclosure log lists information which has been released in response to RTI access requests, while our publication scheme describes and categorises information routinely available from the Department of Natural Resources and Mines.
+Before submitting a Right to information application or Information Privacy application for access solely to your own personal information, you should check to see if the information is already available.
+The disclosure log publishes information that has been released in response to other Right to Information requests, while our publication scheme describes and categorises information we routinely make available.

 If you are unable to find the information you are searching for, please contact Right to Information Services.

 Alternatively, you can download the Right to information and information privacy information access application form and submit it: